SiweiMa/concrete-strength-prediction/README.md

 The data of this project was collected from [academic research papers](https://www.journals.elsevier.com/construction-and-building-materials) and re-arranged to tidy format.

 ## Feature Engineering
 Create features related to chemical composition and specific surface area.
 Impute the missing values with mean.
-Standardize the data for Lasso and Ridge regression.
+Standardize the data for Lasso regression.

 ## Modeling
 The classical statistical methods like linear or non-linear regression prove to be unsuitable to cope with the complexity of modern higher performance concrete [1].
 Therefore, several machine learning algorithms were used to predict the concrete strength.